Nov 29, 2016

 Identifying the key components and goals of the ACS Algorithm.

 This ACLS Algorithm details the steps for proper management of patients experiencing Acute Coronary Syndromes (ACS).
-ACS represents a spectrum of clinical symptoms compatible with acute myocardial ischemia and includes unstable angina, non-ST segment myocardial infraction (NSTEMI), and ST-segment elevation myocardial infraction (STEMI).
+ACS represents a spectrum of clinical symptoms compatible with acute myocardial ischemia and includes unstable angina, non-ST segment myocardial infarction (NSTEMI), and ST-segment elevation myocardial infarction (STEMI).

 Essentially, the ACS algorithm should be used when patients are showing signs of infraction or ischemia.
 There are a number of classic symptoms that suggest ACS, including:

 - Neck or jaw pain

 - Pain radiating to the shoulders or down the arms